VictorYYW/syrup_artifacts/README.md

 `-t 120`.

-Therefore, it is recommended to run the experiments in background in parallel with `nohup`, on a server or a spare desktop, and inspect `*.out` files to see check the progress of the experiment.
+Therefore, it is recommended to run the experiments in background in parallel with `nohup`, on a server or a spare desktop (preferrably equiped with at least 32GB RAM, especially for `./run_random.py`), and inspect `*.out` files to check the progress of the experiment as it prints out benchmark names (43 in total).
 The experiments were performed on a department-wide shared Linux server equipped with two 2.90GHz Intel Xeon E5-2690 2.90GHz 8-core processors and 192GB of RAM.

 ```shell
 cd experiment